-Sir Keir Starmer calls for parliament to 'look again' at defence spending and defence strategy
+Sir Keir Starmer calls for Parliament to 'look again' at defence spending and defence strategy

 His calls were backed by Mr Murray, who said the crisis in Ukraine showed the need for more investment in defence.

-He said: “A dozen of our European allies have rebooted defence plans in response Putin’s illegal and brutal of Ukraine.
+He said: “A dozen of our European allies have rebooted defence plans in response to [Vladimir] Putin’s illegal and brutal of Ukraine.